By-Laws

 MEMBERS

-Dues: The Board of Directors shall recommend the amount of annual dues.
-After at least two weeks written notice, this amount shall be voted on by the general membership at any general meeting.
-Only changes in the dues amount shall require a vote by the general membership following approval by the Board of Directors.
-A simple majority of those members present and voting shall be sufficient to adopt the dues.
-After due notice, any member delinquent for six months shall be removed from the membership list.
+Section 2.02 Dues: The Board of Directors shall set the amount of annual dues.
+Changes in the dues amount shall require a vote by the general membership following approval by the Board of Directors.

-Annual Meeting: An annual Meeting of the Members shall be held for the transaction of Club business in May or June of each year, and for the election of Officers during the annual meeting taking place in odd-numbered years.
+Section 2.03 Annual Meeting: An annual meeting of the members shall be held for the transaction of Club business in May or June of each year, and for the election of Officers during the annual meeting taking place in odd-numbered years.

-Special Meetings: Special meetings may be called by the President, the Secretary, or the Board.
-Special meetings may also be convened by Members entitled to cast twenty-five percent of the total number of votes entitled to be cast at such meeting.
+Section 2.04 Special Meetings: Special meetings may be called by the President, the Secretary, or a majority of the Board.
+Special meetings may also be convened by members by making a request to the Board of Directors with at least 25% of member co-signatures.

-Place and Time of Meetings: Meetings of Members shall be held at any location determined by the President or Board.
-Meetings of the membership may be held by means of the Internet or other electronic communications technology provided the Members have the opportunity to read or hear the proceedings substantially concurrently with their occurrence, vote on matters submitted to the Members, pose questions, and make comments.
+Section 2.05 Place and Time of Meetings: Meetings of members shall be held at any location determined by the President or Board.
+Meetings of the membership may be held virtually or in person provided the members have the opportunity to read or hear the proceedings substantially concurrently with their occurrence, vote on matters submitted to the members, pose questions, and make comments.

-Notice of Annual and Special Meetings: Written or printed notice stating the place, day, and hour of the meeting, and in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than ten (10) nor more than sixty (60) days before the date of the meeting to each Member entitled to vote at such meeting.
-Notice shall be communicated in person or by delivery.
-Notice shall be effective at the earliest of (1) when received; (2) when left at the recipient’s residence or usual place of business; (3) five days after deposit in the US mail or with a commercial delivery service; (4) on the date shown on a return receipt; or (5) if sent electronically to an address provided by the Member for the purpose, when it enters the information processing system designated for receipt of electronic communications.
+Section 2.06 Notice of Annual and Special Meetings: Written or printed notice stating the place, day, and hour of the meeting, and in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be posted not less than ten (10) nor more than sixty (60) days before the date of the meeting to each member entitled to vote at such meeting.

-Quorum: Twenty-five (25) members shall constitute a quorum at a meeting of Members for the transaction of any business.
-The Members present at a duly organized meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough Members to leave less than a quorum.
-If a meeting cannot be organized because the quorum requirement has not met, those present may adjourn the meeting until a subsequent meeting at which quorum is present, when any business may be transacted that may have been transacted at the meeting as originally called.
+Section 2.07 Quorum: Twenty-five (25) members, present virtually and/or in person, shall constitute a quorum at a meeting of members for the transaction of any business.
+The members present at a duly organized meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum.
+If a meeting cannot be organized because the quorum requirement was not met, those present may adjourn the meeting until a subsequent meeting at which a quorum is present, when any business may be transacted that may have been transacted at the meeting as originally called.

-Vote: Each Member shall have one (1) vote.
-Whenever any Club action is to be taken by vote of the Members, it shall, except as otherwise required by law or by the Articles of Incorporation, be authorized by a majority of the votes cast at a meeting of Members by the Members entitled to vote thereon.
+Section 2.09 Vote: Each member shall have one (1) vote.
+Whenever any Club action is to be taken by vote of the members, it shall, except as otherwise required by law, the Articles of Incorporation, or these Bylaws, be authorized by a majority of the votes cast at a meeting of members by the members entitled to vote thereon.

-Vote by Ballot: Any action that may be taken at an annual, regular, or special meeting of the Members may be taken without a meeting if the Club delivers a written ballot to every Member entitled to vote on the matter.
-A ballot shall set forth each proposed action; provide an opportunity to vote for, or withhold a vote for, each candidate for election as a director; and provide an opportunity to vote for or against each other proposed action.
+Section 2.10 Vote by Ballot: Any action that may be taken at an annual, regular, or special meeting of the members may be taken without a meeting if the Club delivers a ballot to every member entitled to vote on the matter.
+A ballot shall set forth each proposed action; provide an opportunity to vote for, or withhold a vote for, each candidate for election as an officer; and provide an opportunity to vote for or against each other proposed action.

-Presiding Officer and Secretary: At any meeting of the Members, if neither the President, nor 1st Vice-President, nor a person designated by the Board to preside shall be present, the Members present shall appoint a presiding officer for the meeting.
-If the Secretary or a person designated by the Board to act as secretary of the meet is present, the appointee of the person presiding at the meeting shall act as secretary of the meeting.
+Section 2.11 Presiding Officer and Secretary: At any meeting of the members, if neither the President, nor 1st Vice-President, nor a person designated by the Board to preside shall be present, the members present shall appoint a presiding officer for the meeting.

 ARTICLE III